 DO: Become educated about the current housing market conditions and recent trends

 Become familiar with the current inventory and prices.
-Compare with properties with properties that sold over the past several months that might have been suitable to meet your needs.
+Compare properties with properties that sold over the past several months that might have been suitable to meet your needs.
 Be aware of the average prices per square foot and the price increase percentage over the past year.

 Be sure to engage a seasoned buyer’s agent who has successfully represented at least several buyers in the last year or so.
 Be vigilant and diligent in doing your own searching.
 A home seeker sometimes will notice an opportunity or option that their agent may not have considered suitable.